jeremydenoun/iprofilesync/README.md

 ### Configuration

+You should write your own configuration into config/profile/ directory and use it like a **service** into command line.
-We use JSON import workaround permit us to add comment into JSON configuration file
+*We use JSON import workaround permit us to add comment into JSON configuration file*

 ```sh
 {